siraben/website/_posts/2022-10-02-matryoshka.md

 By now half of our team was listening to parts of the audio file and messing around with various audio settings such as equalization and noise reduction.
-To be clear, none of us are audio engineers by training so this was a do-what-feels-right kid of deal.
+To be clear, none of us are audio engineers by training so this was a do-what-feels-right kind of deal.
 Eventually, we found a website that did noise reduction and put the audio file through it *5* times, then, to our continual surprise (which was routine at this point), this is what we saw and heard: